Leon-Sander/Local-Multimodal-AI-Chat/README.md

 ## Changelog
 ### 10.02.2024:
+- **License Added**: Implemented the GNU General Public License v3.0 to ensure the project is freely available for use, modification, and distribution under the terms of this license.
+A comprehensive copyright and license notice has been included in the main file (app.py) to clearly communicate the terms under which the project is offered.
+This addition aims to protect both the contributors' and users' rights, fostering an open and collaborative development environment.
+For full license details, refer to the LICENSE file in the project repository.
 - **Caching for Chat Model**: Introduced caching for the chat model to prevent it from being reloaded with every script execution.
 This optimization significantly improves performance by reducing load times
 - **Config File Expansion**: Expanded the configuration file to accommodate new settings and features, providing greater flexibility and customization options for the chat application.

 ### 09.02.2024: